Environmental Information Regulations 2004

-The Environmental Information Regulations 2004 (EIR) is a UK Statutory Instrument (SI 2004 No. 3391) that provides a statutory right of access to environmental information held by UK public authorities.
+The Environmental Information Regulations 2004 (SI 2004/3391) (EIR), a UK statutory instrument, provide a statutory right of access to environmental information held by UK public authorities.
 The regulations came into force on 1 January 2005.
-The regulations were made by the Secretary of State for Environment, Food and Rural Affairs under the authority provided by the European Communities Act 1972, entering into force on 1 January 2005, along with the Freedom of Information Act 2000.
-The Regulations covers UK Central Government and public authorities in England, Wales and Northern Ireland.
-Scottish public authorities are covered by the Environmental Information Regulations (Scotland) 2004 (EISR).
+The regulations were made by the Secretary of State for Environment, Food and Rural Affairs under the authority provided by the European Communities Act 1972, entering into force on 1 January 2005, along with the outstanding parts of the Freedom of Information Act 2000.
+The regulations covers UK Central Government and public authorities in England, Wales and Northern Ireland.
+Scottish public authorities are covered by the Environmental Information Regulations (Scotland) 2004 (SI 2004/520) (EISR).

 Origins

 The Environmental Information Regulations 2004 implement the European Council Directive 2003/4/CE on public access to environmental information in the UK.
-The Directive in turn has as its source the Aarhus Convention.
+The Directive in turn has as its source in the Aarhus Convention.

 The overriding objective

-The main objective of the regulations is encapsulated in Regulation 4 which requires the relevant data holder to engage in a proactive exercise to make the information available for inspection "by electronic means" which inevitably requires the data to be made publicly available online or via an electronic device (e.g. a computer terminal) in a public place.
+The main objective of the regulations is encapsulated in Regulation 4, which requires the relevant data holder to engage in a proactive exercise to make the information available for inspection "by electronic means" which inevitably requires the data to be made publicly available online or via an electronic device (e.g. a computer terminal) in a public place.
 Recognising the reality of a wide diversity of information, the Regulations allow alternative formats, but require that they be "easily accessible" to the public.
-There is no denying that the principal obligation placed on holders of Environmental Information is public electronic dissemination.
+The principal obligation placed on holders of environmental information is public electronic dissemination.

-Definition of 'Environmental Information'
+Definition of 'environmental information'

 Environmental information includes information about air, water, soil, land, flora and fauna, energy, noise, waste and emissions.
-Environmental Information also includes information about decisions, policies and activities that affect the environment.
+It also includes information about "the state of human health and safety", and decisions, policies and activities that affect the environment.

 It is accepted by the UK Government that most maps will contain environmental information.

 Public authorities

 The coverage of the Environmental Information Regulations is greater than that of the Freedom of Information Act 2000, although there are bodies such as the BBC which are covered by the Freedom of Information Act but not by the EIR.
-The Freedom of Information Act sets out a list of the bodies and classes of bodies that are public authorities, the EIR is less prescriptive.
+While the Freedom of Information Act sets out a list of the bodies and classes of bodies that are public authorities, the EIR is less prescriptive.

-MI5 acknowledge that they are covered by the EIR and have published Environmental Information on their website.
+Security service MI5 acknowledges that its activities are covered by the EIR, and has published Environmental Information on its website.

 The regulations were originally interpreted by the Information Commissioner to include water companies; however, the Upper Tribunal ruled that they are not subject to the Regulations.

 This was later superseded by the CJEU ruling, which extended public authorities to a much wider definition including private companies.